fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ### Exercises 9.10-9.11

 Similarly to Ilari's flight service, we do not use a real database in our app but instead use hardcoded data that is in the files [diagnoses.ts](https://github.com/fullstack-hy2020/misc/blob/master/diagnoses.ts) and [patients.ts](https://github.com/fullstack-hy2020/misc/blob/master/patients.ts).
-Get the files and store those in a directory called <i>data</i> in your project.
-All data modification can be done in runtime memory, so during this part, it is <i>not necessary to write to a file</i>.
+Get the files and store those in a directory called *data* in your project.
+All data modification can be done in runtime memory, so during this part, it is *not necessary to write to a file*.

 #### 9.10: Patientor backend, step3